-Container technology has clear benefits for existing applications, but learning how to use containers and deploying and managing a modern container runtime like Kubernetes has a steep learning curve.
+Container technology has clear benefits for delivering applications, but learning how to use containers and deploying and managing a modern container runtime like Kubernetes has a steep learning curve.
 Developers, DevOps and IT Operations teams are busy enough with existing applications in ongoing development.
 They don't have the time to take on new technologies for these applications.
-The appLariat platform eliminates the learning curve by making the complexities of container technology and modern container runtimes invisible.
+The appLariat Delivery-as-a-Service Platform eliminates the learning curve by making the complexities of container technology and modern container runtimes invisible.
 Software Architects can automate creation of a containerized version of an application by describing it in familiar terms.
 Deploying and configuring a container runtime for your applications is as simple as selecting a cloud environment, providing credentials, giving some cluster sizing information and clicking "Create".
 If you want to get started with containers but are hesitant because of the steep learning curve and binding technology decisions, appLariat is the container automation platform for you.

 With appLariat you can start and stop application deployments and scale your container runtime clusters up and down through policy so that you don't pay for infrastructure when it isn't being used.
 You can also scale up and down staging and production instances of your applications based on load so you can avoid paying for a peak load deployment at all times.
 Our customers reduce their cloud infrastructure costs by 30-50% through policy-controlled application deployment and cluster management.
 While there is so much more that you get with appLariat, the cloud infrastructure cost savings you'll realize means that the solution pays for itself in 3-5 months.